spencernewellevans/spencernewellevans.github.io/_posts/2019-03-18-mCRPCsurvival.md

 Linear discriminant analysis (LDA) was used to create a binary classifier to predict the occurence of death on new data.
 Before developing the model the dataset was reduced to only contain variable will a low percentage of missing data and large relationship to the occurence of death.
 The dataset was reduced to only 38 variable including factors such as age, weight, and medical history.

 The "Caret" package is a useful machine learning library in R. The following R code was used to train the LDA model.
-The approximate out-of-sample accuracy for this model was determine with 10-fold cross validation.
+The approximate out-of-sample accuracy for this model was determined with 10-fold cross validation.

 ```r
 library(caret)